Availebla/DevApps/README.md

 ## Basic Syntax

 These are the elements outlined in John Gruber’s original design document.
-All Markdown applications support these elements.a
+All Markdown applications support these elements.

 ### Heading